PetrGlad/emmate/README.md

 - [ ] Recording events from the input sequencer (should probably use copy-paste to/from another track for overdubs for now).
 - [ ] Flight recorder (always record what is coming from the MIDI controller into a separate file or track).
-- [ ] (improvement) Ensure changes are visible even when zoomed out (the events may be too small to be visible as is).
+- [ ] (improvement) Ensure changes are visible even when zoomed out (the events may be less than 1 pixel in size to be visible as is).
 - [x] (refactoring) Minimize use of unwrap.
 The biggest contention currently is event data shared between engine and stave.
 Maybe can do this with async or sending update commands to the engine thread (e.g. can just swap to new track copy in the engine's events source after edits).